anhinga/2019-design-notes/automated-synthesis/README.md

  * DMMs are capable of conveniently editing themselves or other DMMs.

-   So the motive of "learning to learn" is very prominent.
+   So the motive of "learning to learn" is very prominent - training the network to train itself better (or to train other networks better).

  * DMMs comfortably host populations of "smaller" DMMs within themselves.